 We spent a happy afternoon picking the fruit and arrived home tired and in the mood for an apple crumble and some home-made pear juice.
 Suitably fortified, we set about preserving the rest of the fruit for later use.
 We canned the pears in spiced red wine and the apples in syrup to be used as pie filling and talked about how happy we will be to open these jars during a freezing New York winter and briefly recapture the autumn sunshine.

 Canning is daunting the first time you do it, but it’s actually very simple and it makes economic sense to use fruits when they are plentiful and cheap and preserve them to eat the rest of the year.
-Our grandmas did this because they had to and I’m happy to carry on the tradition and even pass it on to the next generation.
-My daughter Emma has inherited a passion for preserving and is an enthusiastic jam maker.
+Our grandparents did this because they had to and I’m happy to carry on the tradition and even pass it on to the next generation.
+My kid, Emma, has inherited a passion for preserving and is an enthusiastic jam maker.
 You can read her favorite jam recipe here.

 - Preheat your oven to 350°F.